 Unfortunately, even if you have extensive caregiving experience in another country, it will typically not be recognized by the state boards granting you your license.
 Due to this, you will have to fulfill clinical hour requirements the same as any other new student.
 The reasoning behind this is that it is difficult for state boards to qualify caregiving experience in another country, particularly since the type of duties CNAs perform in the US generally do not require a license in other countries.

 Do not despair; though, while the board of nursing may not recognize this experience for licensing purposes, you can rest assured that many employers will take your ample experience into consideration.
 You can use this to negotiate a higher starting position or have more opportunities as you head out into the job market.

 I am moving to Florida from another state, can I get my Florida license prior to moving?

-If you are in the process of moving, or are expecting to move soon to Florida, you have two options:
+If you are in the process of moving, we suggest you checkout our guide on Moving to Florida to Beome a CNA, but in general, you have two options:

 - You can obtain a CNA license in the state you are currently residing in, and then apply to become a CNA by Endorsement (see above) once you move to Florida.

 - You can take our online course to prepare for your Florida CNA state license exam, but you won’t be able to take the test until you move to Florida.